SmayanKhanna/SmayanKhanna.github.io/_pages/about.md

 profile:
   align: right
   image: IMG_8041.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page